ULHPC/ulhpc-docs/docs/connect/work.md

 ## Vim

 Vim is a powerful and highly configurable text editor that is popular among developers and system administrators.
 It has a steep learning curve but offers advanced features and customization options.
+It is pre-installed on most Linux systems.

 - Open a file: `vim [file]`
 - Save a file: `:w`